-At 20 months old, the baby donkey sat in his car seat mesmerised by the beauty before him.
+At 20 months old, the baby donkey sat in his car seat, mesmerized by the beauty before him.
 Typically unhappy in the car, he loved every minute of the off-road adventure.

 Driving slowly by necessity means you have plenty of time to peer out your window into the distance and imagine just how harsh life in the mountains was those hundreds of years ago when the roads were being cleared for those who called Starigrad Paklenica home.

-Nothing like that of the grey stone area just two turns back.
-We didn’t have time to explore the Lika side of the mountains, however, I did take a mental note, to add Lika to our list of places to visit… you know that same list that never stops growing.
+Nothing like that of the grey stone area, just two turns back.
+We didn’t have time to explore the Lika side of the mountains.
+However, I did make a mental note to add Lika to our list of places to visit… you know that same list that never stops growing.

-Along the ride, we saw several shrines set up in honour of those who had lost their lives in the Velebit Mountains in the 90’s during the homeland war.
+Along the ride, we saw several shrines set up to honor those who had lost their lives in the Velebit Mountains in the ’90s during the homeland war.
 Our driver pointed out several areas where landmines had not yet been removed.
-The mines are costly to remove and for now, are just marked with warning signs.
+The mines are costly to remove and, for now, are just marked with warning signs.

 I have also added to that list to go back to Starigrad Paklenica in the summer to enjoy the photo jeep safari again because it’s during those warm sunny days that a pit stop is made to enjoy a refreshing swim in the Zrmanja River.

-- Pack tissues for your photo jeep safari, there are no toilets in the Velebit, and so you’ll need to use nature’s toilet behind a big rock.
+- Pack tissues for your photo jeep safari, there are no toilets in the Velebit, and so you’ll need to use nature’s bathroom behind a big rock.

 - Bring a pillow or cushion from your hotel or apartment if you have a dodgy back.
 Those jeeps are far from comfortable for 5+ hours.

-- The day can start with blue skies and it can end with the bura wind blowing a gale and rain like it did for us, so bring a jacket to be safe.
+- Take a jacket, the day can start with blue skies, and it can end with the bura wind blowing a gale and rain as it did for us, so pack a jacket to be safe.

-- Way back in the 60′s the area doubled as the American Wild West in 11 movies filmed on the site about the fictional Native American hero Winnetou.
-Based on a series of novels written in German by Karl May the novels & movies have since developed a cult following and each year many flock to Paklenica to retrace Winnetou’s footsteps.
+- Way back in the 60′s, the area doubled as the American Wild West in 11 movies filmed on the site about the fictional Native American hero Winnetou.
+Based on a series of novels written in German by Karl May, the books & films have since developed a cult following, and each year many flock to Paklenica to retrace Winnetou’s footsteps.

-- It’s here that you’ll find one of Croatia’s eight national parks.
-Paklenica National Park, it’s a fabulous national park geared towards hikers, climbers and cyclists.
+- It’s here that you’ll find one of Croatia’s national parks.
+Paklenica National Park, it’s a fabulous national park geared towards hikers, climbers, and cyclists.

 You can book this tour through Velebit Photo Safari on Facebook or phone +385 (0) 98 272 878

 There are some accommodation options close to the national park.
-Including private apartments, small and family run hotels but the biggest hotel in the area is the Bluesun Hotel Alan, where we spent several nights.
-The hotel is located just 20 metres from the beach, and a few minutes drive to the national park entrance.
-In addition to a the 139 hotel room, they also offer 24 villas & camping facilities.
+Including private apartments, small and family-run hotels, but the biggest hotel in the area is the Bluesun Hotel Alan, where we spent several nights.
+The hotel is located just 20 meters from the beach and a few minutes’ drive to the national park entrance.
+In addition to the 139 hotel rooms, they also offer 24 villas & camping facilities.

-Best of all the Hotel Alan has a wellness centre, which offers full-service spa facilities at very affordable rates – the perfect way to end the day after hiking or climbing.
+Best of all, the Hotel Alan has a wellness center, which offers full-service spa facilities at very affordable rates – the perfect way to end the day after hiking or climbing.

-Another great option is Hotel Vicko, it’s family run and very close to the National Park, you can read what we thought here.
+Another great option is Hotel Vicko; it’s family-run and very close to the National Park.